 With proper care and responsible use (e.g., no opening beer bottles with your teeth, please) veneers can often last 10-15 years.
 In that time, the veneers will resist staining better than natural enamel, and protect the teeth from damage and wear and tear.

 It’s true that veneers are not reversible, but very few patients regret getting them.
-Veneers may need to be maintained or replaced individually when your dentist notices they are starting to lose their strength.
+When your dentist notices they are starting to loose their strength, your veneers may need to be maintained or replaced.

 Myth 5 – You can only get a full set of veneers.